 How much time does this take?
 What's my commitment?

-Different components of our process take different amounts of time from you and
+Different components of our process take different amounts of time from you and from us.

 The Career Diagnosis, true to it's clinical namesake, is mostly our work.
 And it's accomplished during an intensive two-day meeting with us at our Denver office.

 For the Initial implementation phase, the second step, you should expect to spend an hour or two per week over our targeted four- to six-week window.

 Campaign management just depends on how busy you want to and can be, linked to the market.

 Do you work with medical groups as well as individuals?

 Yes, we work with individual physicians, medical groups, medical societies and organizations, other providers - in private, corporate and academic models - just about any individual or group whose focus is serving or working with physicians.